Making delay devices for arsons

 1. Notes on security

 The devices described here can leave traces, all the more so if they don’t ignite.
-Thus, all manipulations need to be done in a clean environment, with a pair of one-use rubber gloves, while covering your mouth and hair, using a clean garbage bag spread out as a work space, and while wearing a k-way type tracksuit (where hair of any sort won’t cling to it).
-The device can be stored in a garbage bag or a freezer bag before removing your gloves, to transport it.
+Thus, all manipulations need to be done in a clean environment, with a pair of one-use dishwashing gloves, while covering your mouth and hair, using a clean garbage bag spread out as a work space, and while wearing a k-way type tracksuit (where hair of any sort won’t cling to it).1 The device can be stored in a garbage bag or a freezer bag before removing your gloves, to transport it.
 If the material is bought, don’t buy everything at the same place and paying in cash could be a good idea.
 Lastly, in the case of a raid, it’s better to be rid of the material and packaging before use.

 Lastly, do several tests before using it for real, to be sure that the brands of different materials work well together and to avoid bad surprises!